-Is your business shutting down over Christmas?
-What happens if you have staff who don’t have enough annual leave to cover the period?
+Do you understand your employer obligations during the Christmas shutdown?
+If your business is shutting down over Christmas, it’s important to know what happens with staff who don’t have enough annual leave to cover the period.
 We recently answered this question:

-A] *Before navigating the HR world of shut downs, it’s important to check the award/enterprise agreement relevant to your staff.
+Before navigating the HR world of shutdowns, it’s important to check the award/enterprise agreement relevant to your staff.
 That way, you are aware of any stipulations with regards to leave during this period.

 With long service leave (LSL), under Queensland legislation, there are no restrictions on whether or not it can be taken early.
 So, providing an employee has worked for your company for ten or more continuous years, it could be offered.

 Are you unsure about shutdowns and need some HR advice?
 Get in touch with our team.